nicholasohjj/tp/docs/DeveloperGuide.md

 * keeps a reference to the `Logic` component, because the `UI` relies on the `Logic` to execute commands.
 * depends on some classes in the `Model` component, as it displays `Student` object and `Lesson` object residing in the `Model`.

+In addition to displaying students via `ListPanel` and `ListCard`, the `UI` also supports displaying lessons.
+This is achieved through:
+* `LessonListPanel`: a JavaFX `UI` component that lists all lessons in the application.
+It is managed by the MainWindow class.
+* `LessonCard`: a reusable `UI` part that renders information about a single lesson (e.g. subject, time, and date) using FXML and JavaFX.
+It is used within `LessonListPanel`.

 ### Logic component

 **API** : [`Logic.java`](https://github.com/se-edu/addressbook-level3/tree/master/src/main/java/seedu/address/logic/Logic.java)